Updated: September 2018

 During lesson time we expect all mobile phones belonging to staff to be switched off unless there is a specific agreement for this not to be the case.

-The sending or forwarding of text messages, emails or other online communication deliberately targeting a person with the intention of causing them distress, ‘cyberbullying’, will be considered a disciplinary matter.
+The sending or forwarding of text messages, emails or other online communication deliberately targeting a person with the intention of causing them distress is online bullying; this will be considered a disciplinary matter.

 We make it clear to staff, pupils and parents that the Headteacher has the right to examine content on a mobile phone or other personal device to establish if a breach of discipline has occurred.

-n.b.
-Additional guidance for staff is included in the Kirklees Electronic Communications Guidance for Staff and the Kirklees Mobile phone policy for Primary and Secondary pupils and this is included as part of the school’s Online Safety Policy.
+N. B. Additional guidance for staff is included in the Kirklees Electronic Communications Guidance for Staff and this is included as part of the school’s Online Safety Policy.